[image ALT: Much of my site will be useless to you if you've got the images turned off!]

 A Letter Comes to Headquarters

 There on the hill above Sayler's Creek the fugitives gathered fast.
-For all of them, as for Indicates a West Point graduate and gives his Class.Pickett's survivors after the fatal charge at Gettysburg, Lee had encouragement.
+For all of them, as for Indicates a West Point graduate, Class of 1846: a link to his biographical entry in Cullum's Register.Pickett's survivors after the fatal charge at Gettysburg, Lee had encouragement.
 Mahone's men would protect them, he said; the enemy would not overtake them.
 They must go to the rear and form again.
 "It's General Lee," the encouraged soldiers began to cry.
 "Where's the man who won't follow Uncle Robert?"1

 Mahone soon returned and took the battle flag from the General's hand.2 Lee reached for his binoculars and began to study the valley and the hills beyond it, in the hope of discovering how he should dispose his thin line to halt the enemy's advance.
 Presently, in the backwash of the retreating troops, there arrived a "general of exalted grade," whose name merciful history does not record.
 Lee was sweeping the field with his glasses at the moment, the reins loose on Traveller's neck, "his attitude full of alertness and pugnacity."
 Not a glance did he give to the newcomer.